eyalk11/compare-my-stocks/README.md

 ## Final words

-I belive this software is already usable and provide many useful features that are usually paid for.
+* I belive this software is already usable and provide many useful features that are usually paid for.
+This despite doing this in short time, at my free time.
+I would very much apperiate community contributions.

-I wanted this product to be used inline in jupyter notebook.
-This is not possible with the way it is currently QT (having full features).

-I am not sure about the right level of exposure to code.

-Should I allow for customized, code-based operations between stocks?
-I am not a fun of GUI, and it is a lot of work.
-Include notebook inside QT?
-What kind of statisitics to incorporate?
+* If you have an idea about how it will be best integrated with active stock research using Jupyter Lab or something else, let me know.

 Feel free to contact me at eyalk5@gmail.com.